Skip to content

 Severe Ankle Instability or Spasticity

-Your ankle is unstable in multiple directions, or you have significant involuntary muscle tightening.
+Your ankle is unstable in multiple directions, you have significant involuntary muscle tightening, or you need controlled motion after surgery.

 • Maximum ankle control and stability